10 Critical Steps to Creating a Successful Micro-influencer Campaign

 Step 3: Pick your channel(s)

-Now you’re ready to pick your channel or channels for micro-influencer marketing.
+The next part of our influencer marketing tutorial is to select your channels.
 They come in three main varieties: websites (blogs), YouTube (vlogs), and social media platforms.

 Instagram is probably the most popular influencer marketing channel out there.
 But Twitter, LinkedIn, Pinterest, Facebook, and others are increasingly popular options.